SMS CX Shouldn't Be NoReply

 One retailer told us about the early days when they were smaller: “When we saw an order come through for a size 6, 8, and 10, someone would reach out and say, ‘Let me tell you how this runs.’
 But that doesn’t happen anymore.
 There are too many emails.
 We’re too big.”

 The timing is everything.
 We wrote about this in The End of Reactive Support: the customer bought the item for a reason.
-Before she concludes it was a mistake, she’s hoping it will work out.
-She still wants things to go well.
-She hasn’t locked in on returning.
+Before she concludes it was a mistake, she’s hoping it works out.
 She’s uncertain, open, persuadable.
+That’s the moment to show up with help.

 “Let us know how it fits.
 We’re here if you need anything.”